What we can do for you

 - Aggregate data consists of facts or figures and is used to prove a point using totals, sums or averages.

 - Library Data Service provides access to aggregate data (Canadian, US & International) through the self-serve websites.
 Please visit our Data/Statistics Collection pages to get access.

-Odesi provides researchers with the ability to search for survey questions (variables) across thousands of datasets.
-There are both microdata and aggregate data available, in a range of formats such as SPSS, SAS, Stata etc.
+<odesi> provides researchers the ability to search for survey questions (variables) across thousands of datasets.
+There are both microdata and aggregate data available, in a range of formats.